-Nord Stream 2 is both a commercial and a political project.
+Nord Stream 2 is a commercial as well as a political project.
 The former tends to get lost in the discussion while the latter is a done deal.
 The pipeline is ready, it’s just waiting for final regulatory approval from Germany.
 A deliberate squeeze could jeopardize the project, something neither party wants.
 Attention is the last thing Russia needs right now.

 Then there is the question of Gazprom’s low inventory in Europe.
 Refinitiv, a financial data firm, reports that Gazprom’s inventory is down 70 percent from a year ago.
 (So is Europe’s.)
 But this is not deliberate.

 A fire at a condensate plant in Novy Urengoy in Siberia reduced flows into Europe via the Yamal pipeline.
 Gazprom’s storage sites in the areas covered the shortfall.
 Now low domestic inventories are limiting the amount of gas it can sell Europe, since the company expects demand to rise at home as well.
 We can’t blame Russia for prioritizing the needs of its own citizens.

 Gazprom’s overall output is nearing ten-year highs.
 The Netherlands and UK, by contrast, have scaled back production in recent years.
 America, Australia and Qatar are selling LNG to better-paying customers in Asia.
 Russia is a major player on the gas market, but it is only one player.
 It can’t be singled out when prices rise.

 Russia is just as energy-dependent on the EU as the EU is on Russia, and both want to diversify.
 Europe is eying LNG from America.
 Russia has ready buyers in China and Turkey, and they are willing to pay more.